Search

 The Netherlands occupies a special position because of a high consumption of naphtha as a blending component in the gasoline export flows, which caused net import figures to plummet in recent years.
 This means that since 2019 the Dutch compulsory oil stock has been equal to the lower limit set by the EU, i.e. 61 days of domestic consumption.

-The compulsory oil stock of the oil sector approximately 20% of the national obligation, is calculated in accordance with their domestic sales.
-COVA is responsible for approximately 80% of the national compulsory oil stock.
+The compulsory oil stock of the oil sector is calculated in accordance with their domestic sales and deliveries of aviation fuel which results in approximately 20% of the national obligation.
 The compulsory oil stock held by COVA equals the difference between the calculated total national stockholding obligation and that of the oil sector.
+COVA is thus responsible for approximately 80% of the national compulsory oil stock.

 The compulsory oil stock is measured in kiloton crude oil equivalent (kt COE), in accordance with EU Directive 2009/119/EC.
-In recent years, COVA’s compulsory oil stock was kept at a constant level of 3.5 million ton COE.
-The compulsory oil stock held in 2021 by the Dutch oil companies together was approximately 0.6 million ton COE (0,8 mln ton COE in 2020).
+In 2022, COVA’s compulsory oil stock was raised to 4.1 million ton COE, where it was kept at a constant level of 3.5 million ton COE in previous years.
+The compulsory oil stock held in 2022 by the Dutch oil companies together was approximately 0.7 million ton COE (0,6 mln ton COE in 2021).
 At the moment cumulative Dutch compulsory oil stocks equal more than 90 days of consumption (see Eurostat).

 The stockholding year has twelve months and starts on July 1st.
 The stockholding obligation is calculated with data from the reference year, being the calendar year prior to the stockholding year.